FindArticles FindArticles

 Instagram Launches Dedicated iPad App

-After years of requests and workarounds, Instagram is officially on the iPad.
-The new, native app embraces a video-first design, opening directly to Reels while scaling Instagram’s core features to the tablet’s larger canvas.
+It may have taken years of begging and workarounds, but Instagram has finally come to the iPad.
+The new app is a native, video-first experience that launches directly to Reels while adapting Instagram’s core features for the tablet’s bigger screen.

 Table of Contents